d3x0r/STFRPhysics/LHV_Theory.md

 the same sort of math to evaluating the results, which meant I had to find the other non-linear curve that matched this percentage.
 While I have it above, and it works here and even below in the desmos link, this is yet to be decomposed to simpler expressions.

+[Live Demo](https://d3x0r.github.io/STFRPhysics/math/indexBellInquality2.html); this demonstration program explores amont of difference (difference of angle) of
+2 polarizers and one side of a Stern-Gerlach or CHSH Independant Objserver Game.

 ![2 polarizer graph](CHSH_2Polarizer.png)

 This used to be different, and has been revised, there's a different prediction for a stack of polarizers.